 AlphaGrip, handheld Keyboard

 The fixed-split keyboard is a variation of the split keyboard, in which all the keys are divided into groups and are positioned at a different angle, giving users more flexibility.
 Another type of split keyboard is an adjustable-split keyboard, which is highly customizable and can be split into pieces.

-Another popular type of ergonomic keyboard is handheld keyboards.
-Instead of the traditional flat-out structure, handheld keyboards have a comfortable design much like a game controller.
+Another popular type of ergonomic keyboard is the handheld keyboards.
+Instead of the traditional flat-out structure, handheld keyboards have a comfortable design, much like a game controller.
 They are fast and provide users with the freedom to sit in any position while working.